KhaledM19/DatabaseProject/README.md

-A Simple Database project for an online electronics shop utilizes PHP for the backend as well as Html and css for the frontend and Javascript for frontend functionality.
+A Simple Database project for an online electronics shop, utilizes PHP for the backend as well as Html and css for the frontend and Javascript for frontend functionality.